Topics of plans for the section "Knowledge"

 Rate this solution in points:

-The wording of the paragraphs of the plan is correct and allow you to disclose the content of the topic of the substantially (there are no less than two positions of the above paragraphs of the plan).
-The response structure corresponds to a complex type plan (contains at least three items, two of which are detailed)
+The wording of the points of the plan is correct and allows you to reveal the content of the topic on the merits (the provisions of at least two of the points of the plan noted above are reflected).
+The structure of the answer corresponds to a plan of a complex type (contains at least three points, two of which are detailed)

-28.1 2 The plan contains two points, the presence of which will allow to disclose this topic on the merits.
-One of these items is detailed in subparagraphs that allow it to reveal it essentially.
+28.1 2 The plan contains two points, the presence of which will allow to reveal this topic in essence.
+One of these points is detailed in subparagraphs, allowing to reveal it in essence.

-28.2 1 The response structure corresponds to a complex type plan (contains at least three points, two of which are detailed).
+28.2 1 The structure of the answer corresponds to a plan of a complex type (contains at least three points, two of which are detailed).

-The formulation of paragraph 2 is represented as an exhaustive list of characteristics / signs of scientific knowledge.
+The wording of paragraph 2 is presented as an exhaustive list of characteristics / features of scientific knowledge.

 Rate this solution in points: